-Medicine: Doctor, Surgeon, Dentist, Dental Therapist, Nurse, Paramedic, Health

-Science: Physiotherapist, Chiropractor, Animal Studies: Veterinarian, Vet Nurse, Zoo Keeper, Animal

-Researcher, Animal Refuge worker
+Doctor, Surgeon, Nurse, Midwife, Paramedic, Physiotherapist, Marine biologist, Veterinarian, Vet Nurse, Zoo Keeper, Animal Researcher, Animal Refuge worker, Researcher, Lab worker

-Environmental Studies: Researcher, Meteorologist, Botanist, Astronomer
+✓ Recommended - Unit 2 is preferable to Unit 1

 Chemistry

 Overview of subject: continues on from year 11, investigating the elements that make everything on Earth, including you.
 Chemistry in Year 12 investigates theoretically and experimentally the concepts of this subject with an emphasis on the experimental approach to understanding the theory.